lguerdan/SETripPlanning/travel/travel.md

 - Total cost: $2723.95
 - Receipts [can be found here](/receipts/VancouverFlights.pdf "Flight Receipts")

+## Transport to & from airport
+- After some research, Columbia regional airport offers free parking so we will not need a taxy or Uber.
+-   Alexander picks us all up at 4:00 am from our houses
+-   Arrive at airport at 4:15 am
+-   After return at 11:00 pm , Alexander drops us back off

 ## Car Rentals

 - We will be renting a large SUV (Ford Expedition Max) to use for the weekend